 Beyond the standard program, we offer unique tracks that accommodate many students with different interests.
 These include specializations that teach the core courses through specific strategic lenses.
 Our four Specializations included the Advanced Strategic Arts Program (ASAP), Carlisle Scholars, National Security Policy Program, and Enterprise Management.

 We also offer various experiences that count toward graduation requirements, such as Integrated Research Projects, the Joint Land Air and Sea Strategic Exercise, and the Eisenhower Series College Program.
 After your arrival, these competitive special programs will be explained in detail.

-One thing U.S. students can do before arriving to make yourself a strong candidate for selection is to take the optional GRE.
+One thing U.S. students can do before arriving to make themselves a strong candidate for selection is to take the optional GRE.
 The War College will reimburse you for the expense after you arrive.

 Students are encouraged to use personal portable computing devices, e.g., notebooks, netbooks, tablets, or smartphones - all welcome and encouraged in the seminar room.
-A wireless network is available in Root Hall, the academic building, and across most of the base buildings.
+A wireless network is available in Root Hall, the academic building, and most base buildings.
 All digital academic materials will be available, as well, through non-mobile computer stations in seminar rooms and the Root Hall Library.

 Research at the Army War College predominately examines Key Strategic Issues, or similar Sister Service, Interagency, and International issues